We meet children at their level.

 Mr. Ben Tobias

 A Houston native, Mr. Ben began working at Escuela in 2015.
-He received a BA from UNM and is currently earning Elementary I Montessori credentials.
-Assistant teacher in Junior El East, Ben is drawn to Montessori for the presentation of materials and tactile nature.
+He received a BA from UNM and recently completed his Elementary I Montessori credential training.
+Assistant Guide in Sr. Elementary, Ben is drawn to Montessori for the presentation of materials and tactile nature.

 Ms. Christy Cook

 Ms. Christy was a student of Waldorf and later public education in a small town near Ashland, Oregon.
 Our Elementary Art teacher since 2014, she received her BA in Romance Languages with an art minor at the University of Oregon, and recently completed her MA in Art Education at UNM.
 Christy is drawn to Montessori for its intrinsic motivation.
 She thinks teaching children to find their own motivation/creativity is paramount to being an artist – or anything else!